 Answers about Garnishments

-Federal law says that many Federal benefit payments like Social Security benefits, Supplemental Security Income benefits, Veteran’s benefits, federal student aid, military annuities and survivors’ benefits, and benefits from the Office of Personnel Management are not subject to garnishment in most cases.
-This means that these funds are exempt.
+Federal law says that many federal benefit payments including, among others: Social Security benefits, Supplemental Security Income benefits, Veteran’s benefits, federal student aid, military annuities and survivors’ benefits, and benefits from the Office of Personnel Management, are not subject to garnishment in most cases.
+These benefits are referred to as “exempt funds.”

-However, there are some exceptions.
-For example, your Veteran’s benefits, Social Security, or other government benefits may be garnished to pay delinquent child support or federal taxes.
+However, there are exceptions to the exemption from garnishment.
+For example, your Veteran’s benefits, Social Security, or certain other government benefits may still be garnished to pay delinquent child support, federal student loans, or federal taxes.
 The bank is required to garnish your account in these instances even if the federal benefits are directly deposited into your bank account.